 College students experience great challenges and adjustments in both their academic and personal lives.
 Many new and important decisions are made during these years.
 Change is constant, and stress often accompanies these new experiences.

 The Office of Counseling Services provides a private and confidential setting for students to discuss these multifaceted changes, cope with their challenges and make thoughtful decisions.
 Counseling services are free for Bryant students.
 Students who are experiencing serious emotional difficulties, or who require specialized or longer-term treatment, can receive referrals to professional services off campus.
 The staff adhere to state and federal laws regarding confidentiality and privacy; counseling records are not part of the academic record.
-The Office of Counseling Services also offers wellness programming and support programs: weekly yoga and mindfulness meditation classes, The Student Support Network, ADHD support, and other topic groups as requested.
+The Office of Counseling Services also offers wellness programming and support programs: Weekly yoga and mindfulness meditation classes, The Student Support Network, Social Anxiety and ADHD support, and other topic groups as requested.

 Location: Barrington House